 - Dennis Costello, Managing Partner, Braemar Energy Ventures

 - William Page, Senior Vice President, Portfolio Manager, Essex Global Investment Management, LLC

 - Deborah Spalding, Deputy Chief Investment Officer of Pension Fund Management, Connecticut Office of the State Treasurer (moderator)

 Growing Responsibility: Advancing Sustainability in Agricultural Supply Chains

 Issues such as deforestation, water pollution and scarcity, soil degradation, and working conditions affect all companies operating globally, particularly those with supply chains stretching down to the farm level.
 These are not just environmental and social challenges, they also pose significant business risks; including commodity price volatility, concerns about product quality and contamination, reputational risk, and the long term availability of critical inputs.
 Case studies on palm oil and other agricultural commodities will demonstrate how companies are working with investors, NGOs and consumers to move towards setting specific targets to increase the use of sustainably sourced and certified raw materials, particularly for commodities where environmental and social concerns are especially high and traceability is a key challenge.

-- Glenn Hurowitz, Executive Director, Catapult
+- Glenn Hurowitz, Managing Director, Climate Advisors

 Thursday, May 1

 Need a few moments to clear your mind before hitting the second day of the Ceres Conference?
 Start your day with an hour-long yoga class.
 Yoga mats and towel will be provided.
 Space is limited so you are encouraged to arrive a few minutes early.

 BICEP Breakfast of Champions: Tackling Climate Change Inside the Beltway and Out in the World